Open-CAS/standalone-linux-io-tracer/README.md

 ### Prerequisites

-* To build and use Standalone Linux IO Tracer, [OCTF](https://github.com/Open-CAS/open-cas-telemetry-framework) needs to be set up in the following way:
+* To build and use Standalone Linux IO Tracer, setup [OCTF](https://github.com/Open-CAS/open-cas-telemetry-framework) in the following way, from this repository:

   ~~~{.sh}
   git submodule update --init --recursive